 About Russell Investments

 With more than 80 years of experience, Russell Investments is a global investment manager, dedicated to helping investors reach their long-term goals.
-Russell Investments offers investment solutions in 31 countries, manages $298 billion in assets (as of March 31, 2018) and provides consulting services on $2.3 trillion in assets (as of Dec.
-31, 2017).
-Russell Investments specializes in multi-asset solutions, scouring the globe to deliver the best investment strategies, managers and asset classes to its clients around the world.
+Russell Investments offers investment solutions in 31 countries, manages A$389.4 billion in assets (as of March 31, 2018).
+Russell Investments specialises in multi-asset solutions, scouring the globe to deliver the best investment strategies, managers and asset classes to its clients around the world.

 Headquartered in Seattle, Washington, Russell Investments operates globally with 21 offices, providing investment services in the world’s major financial centers such as New York, London, Tokyo and Shanghai.
-For more information about how Russell Investments helps to improve financial security for people, visit russellinvestments.com or follow @Russell_Invest.
+For more information about how Russell Investments helps improve people’s financial security, visit www.russellinvestments.com/au.